Search

 1. Subscribe the RHEL system to a Satellite on the disconnected network.

-2. Attach the Ansible Automation Platform subscription and enable the AAP repository.
-The repository name will either be ansible-automation-platform-2.4-for-rhel-8-x86_64-rpms or ansible-automation-platform-2.4-for-rhel-9-x86_64-rpms depending on the version of RHEL used on the underlying system.
+2. Attach the Ansible Automation Platform subscription and enable the Ansible Automation Platform repository.
+The repository name is either ansible-automation-platform-2.4-for-rhel-8-x86_64-rpms or ansible-automation-platform-2.4-for-rhel-9-x86_64-rpms depending on the version of RHEL used on the underlying system.

 3. Install the Ansible Builder RPM.
 The version of the Ansible Builder RPM must be 3.0.0 or later in order for the examples below to work properly.